-- The student's readiness to resume living in the university residential facilities, participation in the university's academic programs, or participation in other university activities the university had previously deemed to be harmful to the student - Recommendations about conditions the university should impose on the student's participation that are in the student's best interest - The opinions of the mental health professional may be communicated orally at first for expedience but must be followed in writing - 29.3(d) After the student has been evaluated by a mental health professional, the student must schedule an interview with the Dean of Students.
+- The student's readiness to resume living in the university residential facilities, participation in the university's academic programs, or participation in other university activities the university had previously deemed to be harmful to the student. - Recommendations about conditions the university should impose on the student's participation that are in the student's best interest. - The opinions of the mental health professional may be communicated orally at first for expedience but must be followed in writing. - C. After the student has been evaluated by a mental health professional and the form returned, the student must schedule an interview with the Dean of Students and the Director of Mental Health Services.
 Interviews may be scheduled between the hours of 8 a.m. and 5 p.m.
 Monday through Friday.
-The purpose of the interview is to determine if the student will be allowed to resume living in the university residential facilities and participate in the university's academic programs. - 29.3(e) Based upon the interview with the student and the results of the evaluation by the mental health professional that may include a physician's assessment and/or recommendation, the Dean of Students will make a decision about the student's fitness to resume living in the university residential facilities, participation in the university's academic programs, or participation in other university activities the university had previously deemed to be harmful to the student.
+The purpose of the interview is to determine if the student will be allowed to resume living in the university residential facilities and participate in the university's academic programs. - D. Based upon the interview with the student and the results of the evaluation by the mental health professional that may include a physician's assessment and/or recommendation, the Dean of Students, Director of Mental Health Services, and the Vice President of Student Life, will make a decision about the student's fitness to resume living in the university residential facilities, participation in the university's academic programs, or participation in other university activities the university had previously deemed to be harmful to the student.